 2011 - 2014: Frontiers in life science PhD program (FDV, Université Paris Descartes)

 2010 - 2011: Interdisciplinary approaches to life science M.Sc (AIV, Université Paris Diderot)

 2009 - 2010: Research in computer science M.Sc (MPRI, École Normale Supérieure de Cachan)

 2007 - 2009: B.Sc and Master 1 in theoretical computer science (École Normale Supérieure de Lyon)

 2005 - 2007: Preparatory classes for entrance to the Grandes Écoles: Mathematics and physics (Lycée Thiers, Marseille)

-September 2011 - 2014: Introduction to Matlab, in first year of AIV master program (Université Paris Descartes)
+September 2011 - 2014: Introduction to Matlab, in AIV master program (Université Paris Diderot)